XanaduAI/all-you-need-is-spin/README.md

 ```python
 python3 ./python_src/kagome_lattice.py --num-qubits 20 --gate 3 --num-blocks 5 --no-share-param
 ```
-The final parameter, `--no-share-param, ` controls whether we want to share parameters among gates.
+The final parameter, `--no-share-param`, controls whether we want to share parameters among gates.
 We have used `--no-share-param` for all data presented in the paper.

 ## Warnings